openhwgroup/core-v-mcu-uvm/dv/uvmt_cvmcu_intr_st/README.md

-# Datum Technology Corporation CORE-V MCU Interrupt Self-Test Bench and UVM Test Library
+# CORE-V MCU Interrupt Self-Test Bench and UVM Test Library

 # About